Sometimes you need to take the pictures yourself. Here are a few things that may help you on your way.

 There are a few things to keep in mind when taking portrait photos, but actually it's not all that complicated.

-Taking a simple portrait photograph:
+Taking a simple portrait photograph with a mobile phone:

 - If you use flash aimed straight ahead, have the person stand at least two metres from the background (see the section on cast shadows).